Account Holds

 • Indicate on your admissions application if you already hold an associate’s degree or higher

-Re-admit If you have attended CMC previously, but not within the last 12 months, you must have an updated application on file before registering for credit classes.
+Inactive Academic Status If you have attended CMC previously, but not within the last 12 months, you must have an updated application on file.
 This is a State requirement to determine tuition classification.
-Sign back into your application to update it.

 Block High School Student Registration If you are still enrolled in high school, you will not be able to register for credit classes.
 This is because CMC requires additional information from the student, the student’s parent(s)/guardian(s), and approval from the high school.
 If you are still in High School complete your Concurrent Enrollment Application.